noelrivasc/re-frame/docs/dominoes-30k.md

 An `event handler` (function), which we'll name `h`, is now called to compute the `effect` of the event `[:delete-item 2486]`.

-On startup, re-frame apps register handlers for events using `reg-event-fx`.
+On startup, re-frame apps register handlers for events using `reg-event-fx` (or `reg-event-db` for simpler cases).
 So, in our imaginary app, because `h` is the handler function for `:delete-item` events, it must have been registered like this:
 ```clj